Milk

 Milk causes suffering

-Cows are friendly and intelligent animals who, when given the chance, look after their young and form lifelong friendships with each other.
-But in many dairies, cows are kept in intensive confinement and live desperately unhappy lives, while the people who drink their milk are at increased risk of developing heart disease, diabetes, cancer and many other ailments.
+Cows are friendly and intelligent animals that, when given the chance, care for their young and form lifelong friendships with each other.
+But on many dairy farms, cows are kept intensively confined and live desperately unhappy lives, while the people who drink their milk have an increased risk of developing heart disease, diabetes, cancer, and many other ailments.

 Cows are often treated as milk-producing machines, and dairies selectively breed cows to produce unnaturally large quantities of milk.
-In Denmark, their calves are removed from them within 12 hours of birth in conventional milk production and within 24 hours of birth in organic, causing grief and distress for both mother and calf.
-Mother cows often roar and call desperately for their young for several days afterwards.
+In Denmark, their calves are taken away from them within 12 hours of birth in conventional milk production and 24 hours after birth in organic production, causing grief and anxiety for both mother and calf.
+Mother cows often bellow and call desperately for their young for several days afterwards.

-Cows raised to produce milk can spend their entire lives on concrete floors.
-They are fed unnatural, high-protein diets - which include dead chickens, pigs and other animals - to make them produce more milk.
-Today, a European cow produces about 4.5 times more milk than she needs to feed her calf.
+Cows raised for milk production may spend their entire lives on concrete floors.
+They are fed unnatural, protein-rich diets—including dead chickens, pigs, and other animals—to make them produce more milk.
+Today, a European cow produces approximately 4.5 times more milk than she needs to feed her calf.
 As a result, these cows often suffer from painful udder inflammation or mastitis, which leads to higher levels of pus and bacteria in their milk.

-The constant pregnancy is a strain on the cows, exhausting them and often paralysing them.
+The constant pregnancy is a strain on the cows, exhausting them and often rendering them lame.
 When they are exhausted and can no longer produce such large quantities of milk, they are sent to the slaughterhouse and killed.

 Fortunately, there are many ways you can help put an end to their suffering:

-Replace the milk, cheese, butter and other dairy products you normally eat with plant-based alternatives.
+• Replace milk, cheese, butter, and other dairy products that you normally eat with plant-based alternatives.

-Ask for plant-based alternatives to dairy products at your favourite restaurants.
+• Ask for plant-based alternatives to dairy products at your favorite restaurants.

-Sign up and get free and delicious plant-based recipes and more at VeganerUdfordringen.dk.
+• Sign up and get free, delicious plant-based recipes and much more at VeganerUdfordringen.dk.

 See for yourself how cows are treated in the dairy industry

-Few have witnessed the unimaginable suffering often inflicted on cows and calves on dairy farms, where a vicious cycle of cruelty affects entire families.
-Animal Equality's team of investigators take you inside this secretive industry to share the heartbreaking stories behind a glass of milk.
+Few have witnessed the unimaginable suffering that cows and calves on dairy farms are often subjected to, where a vicious cycle of cruelty affects entire families.
+Animal Equality's team of investigators takes you inside this secretive industry to share the heartbreaking stories behind a glass of milk.

-Please note that this video shows images of animal cruelty.
+Please note that this video contains images of animal cruelty.

 Questions and answers about milk